system-zero/system-zero/data/docs/la.md

 (dictionaries which can be used to implement object oriented techniques), with an obvious syntax and easy to get it in minutes.

-The following is an early draft, but looks quite close to the final reference, but with a couple of exceptions, restrictions and unhandled cases that would be good to have.

 There is a reference implementation, that should obey the syntax and semantics, that is owe to pass all the tests, except some expected to fail ones, notably operations on doubles, where an expertise is missing and neither exists the